LPardue/draft-pardue-capsule-ext-guidance/draft-pardue-capsule-ext-guidance.md

 request stream Capsule Protocol usage, nothing else.

-For example, proxying UDP in HTTP {{?UDP-PROXYING=RFC9298}} makes use of the updgrade token "connect-udp" to enable the Connect Protocol.
+For example, proxying UDP in HTTP {{?UDP-PROXYING=RFC9298}} makes use of the upgrade token "connect-udp" to enable the Connect Protocol.
 It describes how DATAGRAM capsules ({{Section 3.5 of CAPSULE}}) can be used.
 Use of other capsule types on that data stream is undefined, the expectation being that they are ignored on receipt.

-Similarly, proxing IP in HTTP {{?IP-PROXYING=RFC9484}} makes use of the upgrade token "connect-ip" to enable the Connect Protocol.
+Similarly, proxying IP in HTTP {{?IP-PROXYING=RFC9484}} makes use of the upgrade token "connect-ip" to enable the Connect Protocol.
 It defines ADDRESS_ASSIGN, ADDRESS_REQUEST, and ROUTE_ADVERTISEMENT capsules ({{Section 4.7 of IP-PROXYING}}) and describes how these can be used together with DATAGRAM